jwbuurlage/Bulk/docs/sphinx/source/tour.rst

     #include <bulk/backends/mpi/mpi.hpp>

     int main() {
-        auto env = bulk::environment<bulk::mpi::provider>();
+        auto env = bulk::mpi::environment;
-        env.spawn(env.available_processors(), [](auto world, int s, int p) {
+        env.spawn(env.available_processors(), [](auto& world, int s, int p) {
             std::cout << "Hello, world " << s << "/" << p << std::endl;
         }
     }

 On lines `1` and `2` we include the |project_name| library, and the backend of our choosing (in our case MPI).
 On line `5`, we initialize an **environment**, which sets up the parallel or distributed system.

 On line `6`, we spawn the **SPMD** section of our program within the environment.
 The first argument denotes the number of processors that we want to run the section on, while the second argument provides a function-like object (here a C++ lambda function) that is executed on the requested number of processors.
-This function obtains a **World** object, which it can use to communicate with other processors, for programmer convenience its identifier :code:`s` and the total number of processes that are spawned :code:`p` are passed as well.
+This function obtains a **bulk::world** object, which it can use to communicate with other processors, for programmer convenience its identifier :code:`s` and the total number of processes that are spawned :code:`p` are passed as well.
 These can alternatively be obtained from world using :code:`world.processor_id()` and :code:`world.active_processors()` respectively.

 Communication between processors
 --------------------------------